Liquor Liability Insurance Explained

 What Liquor Liability Insurance Doesn’t Cover

-Just like all insurance, your liquor liability protection will cover some, but not all, of the complications that arise from serving and selling alcohol.
-Here are some things not covered:
+Just like all insurance, your liquor liability protection will cover some, but not all, of the complications that arise from serving, selling, and manufacturing alcohol.
+Here are some things not covered by liquor liability insurance:

-- Assault & Battery: Assault and battery coverage is not built-in to all liquor liability policies, but you may want to add this extra coverage depending on your business needs.
-Bars with a bouncer may want to add assault and battery coverage to protect against punchy-obstinate patrons.
+- Assault & Battery: Assault and battery coverage is not built into all liquor liability policies, but you may want to add this extra coverage depending on your business needs.
+Bars with a bouncer may want to add assault and battery coverage to protect against potentially punchy patrons.

-- Libel/Slander: Issues related to libel (publishing something that isn’t true and has malicious intent) or slander (saying things that aren’t true with malicious intent) are covered under a general liability policy.
+- Libel/Slander: A general liability policy covers issues related to libel (publishing something that isn’t true and has malicious intent) or slander (saying things that aren’t true with malicious intent).
+The good news is that liability insurance doesn’t always have to be expensive.

 - Damage To Your Property: While damage to other people’s property is covered, you will need commercial property insurance to file a claim for assistance repairing your own damage after an accident or incident.